ComputationalPhysiology/computationalphysiology.github.io/docs/content/about.md

 ## Where are we located

-We are located just outside Oslo, the capital of Norway at a place called Fornebu, but we are planning of moving of downtown Oslo in the near future.
+We are located just outside Oslo, the capital of Norway at a place called Fornebu, but we plan to move to downtown Oslo in the near future.

-<iframe src="https://goo.gl/maps/a5w6m8fnt4hD2tcH7" width="600" height="450" frameborder="0" style="border:0"></iframe>